 Nevada law is stringent on this matter, and if anyone falsely makes a police report against you, they could be guilty of a crime.
 Any false reporting to law enforcement that you have committed a crime will trigger law enforcement to conduct a criminal investigation or a police internal investigation.

 It also doesn’t matter that the false report was made orally, over the phone, or through writing or electronic communication.
-Sure, Las Vegas and Nevada laws apply immediately when the report is made to police officers, sheriffs or deputies, district attorneys, or any member of the Nevada Department of Public Safety.
+Sure, Las Vegas and Nevada laws apply immediately when the report is made to police officers, sheriffs or deputies, district defense attorneys, or any member of the Nevada Department of Public Safety.

 Contact your Las Vegas criminal defense lawyer immediately if you feel that a false police report was made against you.
 They will investigate the matter thoroughly, and if it’s true, the person who made the report will be held accountable.